ericoporto/ags-manual-wiki/Set.md

 ## `Set` Functions and Properties

-Set allows you to store a sequence of unique strings and efficiently look them up.
-When adding a string Set will automatically test whether such string is already contained and won't make a duplicate.
+A Set allows you to store a sequence of unique strings and look them up efficiently.
+When adding a string a Set will automatically test whether such string is already contained and won't make a duplicate.

-Because of how sets work internally, searching for a string in a set is faster than you'd search for it in a plain array.
+Because of how a Set work internally, searching for a string in a Set is faster than searching for it in a plain array.
 Its advantage increases with the number of items.
 They are also fast in adding and removing items dynamically.

 Similar to [Dictionary](Dictionary), Set has two general properties: **sort style** and **compare style**.

 **Sort style** defines whether items are stored sorted or unsorted.
-The unsorted containers are commonly somewhat faster to search in, but the items will be stored in an undefined order.
+The unsorted containers are typically faster to search in, but the items will be stored in an undefined order.

 **Compare style** determines whether strings are compared as case sensitive or case insensitive.
-For example, in case-sensitive set strings "Parameter" and "parameter" will be seen as two different items, but in case-insensitive they will be seen as identical.
+For example, in a case-sensitive Set the strings "Parameter" and "parameter" will be seen as two different items, but in a case-insensitive Set they will be seen as identical.
 Compare style defines both string uniqueness and sorting.

-At the moment a set itself does not let you access all of its internal data at once directly, but has [GetItemsAsArray ](Set#setgetitemsasarray) function that will write all items to a dynamic array, which you may parse, print, and otherwise use as you see fit.
-The order of items in this array will be matching one inside the set, hence if the set was sorted the array will be sorted as well.
+At the moment a Set does not let you directly access all of its internal data at once, but it does have the [GetItemsAsArray](Set#setgetitemsasarray) function that will write all items to a dynamic array, which you may parse, print, and otherwise use as you see fit.
+The order of items in this array will be match the order within the Set, hence if the Set was sorted the array will be sorted as well.

 *Compatibility:* Set struct is supported by **AGS 3.5.0** and later versions.